kasonchan/scalameetups/scalameetup21/README.md

 - `akka.actor.provider` as `remote`
-- `hostname` is the machine that you run the actor system on, it can be reachable IP address or reachable hostname, i.e. 'localhost'
+- `hostname` is the machine that you run the actor system on, it can be reachable IP address or reachable hostname, i.e. `localhost`
 - `port` is specific port that the actor system will listen on, by default is `2552`
   - Set to `0` to have it chosen automatically